Michael Brown’s Mother Is Running For Office In Ferguson, Missouri

-Lezley McSpadden, mother of slain teenager Michael Brown, is running for city council in Ferguson, Missouri.
+Lezley McSpadden, the mother of slain teenager Michael Brown, is running for city council in Ferguson, Missouri.
 CNN reports she made the announcement standing just a few feet away from the spot where her 18-year-old son was killed by police in 2014.

 “Almost four years ago to this day, I ran down this very street, and my son was covered in a sheet.
 It broke me, you know.
 It brought me down to my knees and made me feel crippled, as if I could do nothing else anymore,” McSpadden said Friday.